clojure-liberator/liberator/tutorial/all-together.md

 ---
 # All together now

-Nowing how to handle different request methods and the extension points for a liberator resource is one thing, putting all together in a un-complected way is not trivial.
+Knowing how to handle different request methods and the extension points for a liberator resource is one thing, putting all together in a un-complected way is not trivial.
 Fortunately it's not hard either as the following example shows.